default PATH values doesn't include /usr/local prefix

 Come on, this minimal value exists for years.
 If that was really such a problem, why would be notified only now ?

-#13 Updated by David Durieux about 5 years ago
+#13 Updated by David Durieux over 5 years ago

 All softwares installed by user in *BSD systems are installed in /usr/local/ to be separated with softwares installed by default when install the operating system.